cds-snc/site-reliability-engineering-public/README.md

-# .github

-This repository provides some base files for setting up a repository at CDS.
+# Site reliability engineering at CDS